 Adding one or more rollers to a Functional Integration® lesson fundamentally alters students' availability for learning and changing.
 At first, lying or sitting on a roller rather than the flat surface of a table interferes with the student’s potential for movement and makes comfort a challenge.
 Then, the roller transforms what was a static situation into one that is mobile, actively engaging the student.

-Paris this summer.
+I’ve asked Larry to teach two of these remarkable, transformative lessons in Paris this summer.
 One of them is rarely, if ever, taught in teacher training programs, and the other is in danger of being lost from the known repertoire of FIs:

 As with all of Larry’s postgraduate programs, you can count on his clarity, thoroughness, kindness, and patience.
 His way of teaching makes it possible to learn how and why the lesson works, refine your hands-on sensitivity and skill, and make significant improvements in your self-use.
 You will become familiar with the entire composition of each lesson, from how to begin by engaging your students to how to create the conditions for their lasting learning.